DegDiT: Controllable Audio Generation with Dynamic Event Graph Guided Diffusion Transformer: Method

-where $\mathbf{h}^{\text{type}}_i$ is a sequence of token embeddings that capture the nuanced meaning of the event description.
-To obtain a fixed-length representation suitable for graph processing, we apply mean pooling over the token dimension, followed by a linear projection that adapts the embedding space to our specific task:
+where $\mathbf{h}^{\text{cat}}_i$ is a sequence of token embeddings that capture the nuanced meaning of the event category, with $L$ being the sequence length and $d_{\text{T5}}$ the hidden dimension of the text encoder.
+To obtain a fixed-length representation suitable for graph processing, we apply mean pooling along the sequence dimension, followed by a linear projection that adapts the embedding space to our specific task:

-This approach enables the model to capture the semantic information of the event types while maintaining the flexibility to handle unseen event categories during inference.
+This enables the model to capture the semantic information of the event categories while maintaining the flexibility to handle unseen event categories during inference.

-After acquiring the semantic representation of each event, precise temporal modeling addresses the temporal characteristics of the sound event, specified by its onset and offset timestamps $(s_i, e_i)$, which are processed through a dedicated encoding pathway.
+After acquiring the semantic representation of each event, precise temporal modeling addresses the temporal characteristics of the sound event, specified by its onset and offset timestamps $(s_i, e_i)$.
 We implement this via a multi-layer perceptron (MLP) with sinusoidal activation functions that are particularly suited for representing periodic temporal patterns:

-The final node representation $\mathbf{g}^{(0)}_i$ is obtained through element-wise addition of the semantic and temporal embeddings, combining both aspects of event understanding:
+The final event representation $\mathbf{g}^{(0)}_i$ is obtained through element-wise addition of the semantic and temporal embeddings, combining all the aspects of event property attributes:

-The resulting node embeddings capture both the semantic meaning and temporal occurrence of each sound event.

-Modeling the dependencies and interactions among multiple events is essential for generating coherent and contextually appropriate audio that reflects real-world sound relationships.
-Each event node $\mathcal{G}_i$ aggregates contextual information from other events using the relation tensor:

-where $\mathcal{N}_i$ denotes the set of all other events, and $\mathbf{A}_{i,j,:}$ encodes the multi-relational edge features between $v_i$ and $v_j$, allowing the model to learn different weights for different types of temporal relationships.
-This aggregation allows the model to reason about both the local context and global temporal dependencies of each event.

-In parallel, the temporal activity pattern for the pre-defined frames and each event is encoded to capture the detailed evolution of sound events over time:
+In parallel, the temporal activity property for the pre-defined frames and each event is also encoded to capture the fine-grained temporal structure of audio events: